-Factually, the Lions coaches usually have experience in one of the four nations that make up the team, such as former England coach Clive Woodward, former Scottish coach Ian McGeechan and two former Welsh coaches Warren Gatland and Graham Henry.
+Factually, the Lions coaches usually have experience in one of the four nations.
+That makes up the squad Such as previous England coach Clive Woodward.
+Former Scottish coach Ian McGeechan and two former Welsh coaches Warren Gatland and Graham Henry.

-In response to questions from Telegraph readers, Jones was quick to announce that he had no intention of playing the part, instead of confusing the names Farrell and Townsend.
+In response to questions from Telegraph readers.
+Jones was quick to announce that he had no intention of playing the part.
+In its place of confusing the names Farrell and Townsend.

 With all due respect, no. I am Australian and have no affiliation with the Lions Club, Jones wrote.
 I think it’s better to let people from my home country do it.
 I’m also not fit to wear a suit jacket 12 months a year.
 People like Gregor Townsend or Andy Farrell are more suited to this job than I am.